If you’re interested in boosting your retirement savings, a term deposit might be just the ticket.

 The higher interest rates

 Term deposits allow your money to do the work for you.
 They usually have much higher interest rates than typical savings accounts, meaning your retirement fund can grow faster.
 The more money you invest, and the longer you invest it, the higher the interest rate you’ll receive when you decide to empty the deposit.
-This is why they’re perfect for retirement — you can set aside a fixed amount for a long period of time, and use it during the retirement years when you’ll need it the most.
+This is why they’re perfect for retirement — you can set aside a fixed amount for a long period of time, and use it during the retirement years when you’ll need it the most to pay for things like Home Care, health insurance, as well as any unexpected expenses that can crop up.

 It’s cheap to start